tsgates/arch-wiki-markdown/wiki/Huawei_E220.md

  For Vodafone brands of this device, you can use vodafone-mccd which is the Vodafone Mobile Connect Card Driver for Linux.
 The official name is very long, yes.

-> Scripting

-If you have UDEV and HAL set up right but do not want extra bulk like an entire package (yeah right as if it adds a GiB full of stuff), then have no fear - bash is here.
-You can have my custom "installer" which incorporates everything including the HAL and UDEV rules.
-You can change the default installation of stuff to /usr instead of /usr/local if you want.
-Well, you can change anything if you want (or can).
-Download the tar archive and then extract it and pwn it:

-    $ tar xf huawei-e220.tar.gz
-    $ cd huawei-e220
-    $ nano setup.sh # if you want to
-    # ./setup.sh

-Enjoy me lad!

 > Bare Naked